PernilleJacobsen/projekter/README_Period3.md

 # projekter
 Period 3
+Code in Mean1, Mongoose 1 and 2, RedisSessionStore

 1 - Explain, generally, what is meant by a NoSQL database.

 Cannot be defined according to Fowler - but characteristica is: